Dr. Seuss back in stores with newly discovered children's book

 "It’s the only (book) we found that was complete – some of the verses had slipped off the story boards because the scotch tape was so old it turned brown, so the Random House people went through and spent a lot of time getting them in the right order."

-"What Pet Should I Get?" is published by Random House Children's Books, a unit of Germany-based media group Bertelsmann SE & Co KGaA.
+"What Pet Should I Get?" is published by Random House Children's Books, a unit of Germany-based media group Bertelsmann SE & Co KGaA (BTGGg.F).

 Prescott, who has worked for the Geisels since 1972, said the author had many unfinished ideas, not all of which resulted in books.